tcw57/TS_JF_em/TS/README.md

-*Note* This project assumes you have access to the "LibHLS" github repository.
+*Note* This project assumes you have access to the "LibHLS" github repository. zExtract.cpp is used for debugging purposes.
+It reads out the information for single tracks in each of the processed .dat files.

 step 1: Go into the LibHLS github repo and run the Vertex module.
 Perform csim and go into the project directory and move the file, "human_readable_patterns.txt", into this directory.